22. AGX Vehicle

 // Let the friction coefficient be high and "ease up" the friction constraints

 // by using high surface viscosity.
-Friction properties doesn't affect the
+Friction properties do not affect the

 // sprockets or idlers since the nodes will merge to them, simulating infinite